LavaV9/CAIRHackathon/readme.md

 - Placeholder for user account creation

 ### Home Page
-- Large animated “Welcome to SYN” title using shimmer (frameshift) animation
+- Large animated “Welcome to FYN” title using shimmer (frameshift) animation
 - Starry, animated background with layered visual depth
 - Buttons for “Try the Camera” and “Dashboard”